 Aereo said consumers have the right to watch TV shows using an antenna without infringing copyrights.
 Both sides are presenting opening statements today in Manhattan before U.S. District Judge Alison Nathan, who must decide whether to issue an injunction to ban Aereo.

 Networks including Walt Disney Co.
-(DIS)’s ABC sued Long Island City, New York-based Aereo in March, saying that it hadn’t paid for the right to offer their programming through an Internet service set to begin that month.
+(DIS:US)’s ABC sued Long Island City, New York-based Aereo in March, saying that it hadn’t paid for the right to offer their programming through an Internet service set to begin that month.
 New York City subscribers can access TV stations’ broadcasts with a remote antenna and a digital video recorder for $12 a month.

 “Although other distributors, including cable and satellite operators and telephone companies, pay to retransmit the same programming, Aereo’s business is based on circumventing the carefully balanced distribution system mandated by Congress,” the networks said in their complaint.